 Please email us here or use the contact form below.

-This site is not part of any business so replies may be erratic but we are always willing to receive additions, corrections, updates and pictures and we will always credit you with them.
+This site is not part of any business so replies may be erratic but we are always willing to receive additions, corrections, updates, articles and pictures and we will always credit you with them.

 Please do sign up for our email list at the bottom of this page for VBM updates.

-This site is based in the UK and came about after a chance e-mail from the late Terry Holland’s son in law who agreed to the original British Banjo Makers web sites being upgraded and he donated a lot of the original research documents to the project.
+This site is based in the UK and came about after a chance e-mail from the late Terry Holland’s son-in-law who agreed to the original British Banjo Makers website being upgraded and he donated a lot of the original research documents to the project.

 It is not our intention to try and compete with the many individual experts and researchers of the banjo, and its makers, but to provide a single comprehensive reference site for those who have an old banjo and wish to know something about its maker.